Frequently Asked Questions

 Gamboa J, Nguyen C, Torralba KD, Baz, S, Cannon G, Kashner TM.
 Psychological Safety among Rheumatology Fellows.
 American College of Rheumatology Annual Meeting, Boston, MA, November 17, 2014 (future).

-We also have established collaborations with an institution-wide medical education group, spearheaded by Dr. TM Kashner at the CASE Center at the Loma Linda VA; and with our LLU Translational Researchers, spearheaded by Dr. Kimberly Payne.
+We also have established collaborations with an institution-wide medical education group, spearheaded by Dr. TM Kashner at the CASE Center at the Loma Linda VA; and with our LLU Translational Researchers, spearheaded by Dr. Kimberly Payne (In Memorium).

 We have faculty who are engaged in industry-based phase 2-4 clinical trials.
 Fellows are involved in the conduct of these trials.